Harsha0107/pomodoro-timer/README.md

 # Pomodoro Timer

 A polished, browser-based Pomodoro timer built with plain HTML, CSS, and JavaScript.
-It helps you stay focused by cycling through work sessions and breaks, with a modern interface and simple controls.
+It helps you stay focused by cycling through work sessions and short or long breaks with a clean, modern interface.

 ## Features